joshmoody24/joshmoody.org/src/content/blog/programming-with-less-than-nothing.md

 combinatory logic but found existing tools lacking.
 So I spent a weekend building Skoobert, which is intended to be the ideal programming language for experimenting with lambda calculus and combinatory logic.
-Give it a try and Let me know what you think!
+Give it a try and let me know what you think!

 - [Skoobert on GitHub](https://github.com/joshmoody24/skoobert)
 - [Skoobert playground](https://joshmoody24.github.io/skoobert/)